 For the rest of this post, I’m going to just share a few examples, along with the stories behind them, so you can see what I mean.

-This is a photo of my Sophia and her cousin in Hawaii at the end of a long day of playing at the beach together.
+This is a photo of my youngest daughter and her cousin in Hawaii at the end of a long day of playing at the beach together.
 It evokes such strong feelings of peace and sheer bliss to me.
 And it shows the relationship of these two little girls who love each other so much and can’t get enough of each other when they are together (which isn’t often since they live on opposite ends of the U.S.).

 Bonus: This one was taken with my phone!

-And while we’re on Sophia and her chess obsession, here’s a photo of her during the same game from a different angle.
+And while we’re on my youngest and her chess obsession, here’s a photo of her during the same game from a different angle.
 You might notice that these two photos both have a lot of digital noise (grain) in them, due to the difficult lighting, but I don’t even care because I captured something far more important to me than a perfectly exposed photograph.

 Do you see how each of the photos tells an honest story?
 I just love that.
 It’s why I wanted to learn photography in the first place!